QED-DeveloperPortal/SDLC/diagrams/Figure43.md

 Figure 43 - The work breakdown structure of the Demonstration and Evaluation Process

-Demonstration and Evaluation Process
+Demonstration and Evaluation Process Stages:

-Steps:

 1. Analyse Requirements
 2. Develop the initial prototype